+Self-esteem (Rosenberg, 1965)

-Self-esteem (Rosenberg, 1965).
-The Self-esteem scale includes 10 items on a Likert-type scale ranging from $1 = strongly \ disagree$ to $5 = strongly \ agree$.
-An example item is "On the whole, I am satisfied with myself."
+The Self-esteem scale includes 10 items on a Likert-type scale ranging from 1 = strongly disagree to 5 = strongly agree.
+An example item is 'On the whole, I am satisfied with myself'.
 Cronbach's alpha coefficient ranged in MIRIPS studies from .57 to .85.

-Life satisfaction (Diener et al., 1985).
-The Life satisfaction scale includes 5 items on a Likert-type scale ranging from $1 = strongly \ disagree$ to $5 = strongly \ agree$.
-An example item is

-"In most ways my life is close to my ideal."
+Life satisfaction (Diener et al., 1985)

+The Life satisfaction scale includes 5 items on a Likert-type scale ranging from 1 = strongly disagree to 5 = strongly agree.
+An example item is 'In most ways my life is close to my ideal'.
 Cronbach's alpha coefficient ranged in MIRIPS studies from .74 to .90.

-Psychological problems (Beiser & Flemming, 1986; Kinzieet al., 1982; Kovacs, 1981; Mollica et al., 1987; Reynolds & Richmond, 1985; Robinson et al., 1991).
+Psychological problems (Beiser & Flemming, 1986; Kinzie et al., 1982; Kovacs, 1981; Mollica et al., 1987; Reynolds & Richmond, 1985; Robinson et al., 1991)

 The Psychological problems scale from MIRIPS questionnaire includes 15 items on a Likert-type scale ranging from 1 = never to 5 = all the time.
-A sample item is "I feel tired."
+A sample item is 'I feel tired'.
 Cronbach's alpha coefficient ranged in MIRIPS studies from .84 to .93.

+Sociocultural adaptation (Bendixen & Olweus, 1999; Olweus, 1989, 1994; Ward, 1999)

-Sociocultural Adaptation (Olweus,1989, 1994; Bendixen & Olweus,1999; Ward, 1999; Wilson, 2013).
-The Sociocultural Competence scale from MIRIPS questionnaire indicate how much difficulties experienced person living in a new society in different areas and includes 20 items on a Likert-type scale ranging from 1 = no difficulty to 5 = extreme difficulty.
-A sample item is "Following rules and regulations."
+The Sociocultural Competence scale from MIRIPS questionnaire indicates how much difficulties experienced person living in a new society in different areas and includes 20 items on a Likert-type scale ranging from 1 = no difficulty to 5 = extreme difficulty.
+A sample item is 'Following rules and regulations'.
 Cronbach's alpha coefficient ranged in MIRIPS studies from .81 to .97.